-The Company's grant revenues are derived from research programs by various departments of the National Institute of Health (NIH Grants).
+The Company's grant revenues are derived from research programs by various departments of the National Institute of Health ("NIH").

-Grants awarded to the Company for research and development by government entities are outside the scope of ASC 606 guidance.
+Grants awarded to SeqLL for research and development by government entities are outside the scope of the contracts with customers and contributions guidance.
 This is because these granting entities are not considered to be customers and are not receiving reciprocal value for their grant support provided to the Company.
 These grants provide the Company with payments for certain types of expenditures in return for research and development activities over a contractually defined period.

-The Company recognizes NIH Grants revenue as reimbursable grant costs are incurred up to pre-approved award limits within the budget period.
-The costs associated with these reimbursements are reflected as a component of research and development expense in the accompanying consolidated statements of operations.
-In the years ended December 31, 2021, and 2020, the Company earned grant revenue of \$161,974 and \$278,907, respectively.
+The Company recognizes NIH grant revenue as reimbursable grant costs that are incurred up to pre-approved award limits within the budget period.
+The costs associated with these reimbursements are reflected as a component of research and development expense in the accompanying consolidated statements of operations and comprehensive loss.
+In the years ended December 31, 2022, and 2021, the Company recognized grant revenue of \$77,482 and \$161,974, respectively.